vicenteherrera/kubernetes_tutorial/README.md

 The main focus here is to be able to deploy that demo project to Azure Kubernetes Service using best practices.

+## Limitations

+The Stackdriver log monitor is specific to Google Cloud, the driver will try to connect several times and then give up.
+See microservices-demo/docs/development-principles.md

 ## Getting started

 We will assume you work with a *bash* environment.